microsoft/Federal-Business-Applications/demos/software-asset-management/README.md

 5. Open the **Software Asset Management** app to get started.

 > This is an **unmanaged** solution intended as a demo and starting point for customization.
 Import it into a development environment.

-## Notes

-- Built and validated in a **GCC (US Gov)** environment; it uses only standard Dataverse capabilities and works in commercial and government clouds.